The canonical ring of a stacky curve: Generalized Max Noether's theorem (GMNT)

 \begin{remark} Max Noether's theorem, as it is usually stated, is often given as the statement that a canonically embedded nonhyperelliptic curve is \defiindex{projectively normal}, i.e.~the map $H^0(\PP^{g-1}, \scrO(d)) \to H^0(X, \Omega_X^d)$ is surjective for every $d$.
 Similar geometric statements could be made in our context, but we prefer to phrase our results about generators and relations. \end{remark}

-The proof of this theorem will take up the rest of this section.
-Throughout, we may suppose that $k=\overline{k}$ is algebraically closed without loss of generality, as the surjectivity of (\ref{eq:curves-multiplication-map-first}) is a statement of linear algebra.
+The proof of this theorem will take up the rest of this chapter.
+Throughout, we may suppose that $k=\overline{k}$ is separably closed without loss of generality, as the surjectivity of (\ref{eq:curves-multiplication-map-first}) is a statement of linear algebra.

+Before concluding this section, we observe the following characterization of special divisors of degree $2$ (with still $g \geq 2$).

+\begin{lemma} Let $E$ be an effective divisor on $X$ with $\deg E=2$.
+Then $E$ is special if and only if $X$ is hyperelliptic with hyperelliptic involution $\iota$ and $E = P + \iota(P)$ for some point $P \in X(k)$.
+Moreover, if $E$ is special then $(g-1)E$ is a canonical divisor on $X$. \end{lemma}